MarschmiLab/Ray_LO_Letters_FPV_Methane/analysis/Microbial_Analyses.md

 # save phyloseq object
 save(scaled_sed_24_df, file = "data/01_phyloseq/scaled_sed_24_df.RData")
 ```
+We have created:
+1. `scaled_sed_physeq_24` phyloseq object of sediment samples that have been rarified to minimum sequencing depth
+2. `scaled_sed_24_df` melted sediment physeq data frame that has been transformed to relative abundance

 # FAPROTAXv2 - Predict Metabolic Functions (CH4 Cyclers)
 Now that we have saved our phyloseq objects from our water and sediment samples, we will be using FAPROTAXv2 to identify which ASVs are methanotrophs or methanogens.

 This is different from the original FAPROTAXv1 which uses taxonomic identification based on the SILVA database.
-Although it does understand GreenGenes2 naming, with the updated GreenGenes2 taxonomic identification, it does predict less which makes sense since it is now incorporating metagenomic names.
+Although it does understand GreenGenes2 naming, with the updated GreenGenes2 taxonomic identification, it does predict less than if we had used SILVA which makes sense since it is now incorporating taxonomic identities to unify metagenomic and amplicon sequencing studies.

 Instead we will be using FAPROTAXv2's function to take the representative 16S rRNA sequences and place it on a phylogenetic tree using a reference tree to functionally predict ASVs.
 We will then take those ASVs and integrate it with our taxonomy table to see who is identified as what, preferably at the genus level.

 ### Water - Create FASTA File
 Here we will start with a classic OTU table in TSV format but without taxonomic identities.
 Instead we will have 16S rRNA sequences in a fasta format to place OTUs on FAPROTAX reference tree and functionally annotate from there